CATs: Cost Aggregation Transformers for Visual Correspondence: Experiments

 For a fair comparison, we follow the evaluation protocol of~\cite{min2019hyperpixel} for SPair-71k, which our network is trained on the training split and evaluated on the test split.
 Similarly, for PF-PASCAL and PF-WILLOW, following the common evaluation protocol of~\cite{han2017scnet,kim2018recurrent,huang2019dynamic,min2019hyperpixel,min2020learning}, we train our network on the training split of PF-PASCAL~\cite{ham2017proposal} and then evaluate on the test split of PF-PASCAL~\cite{ham2017proposal} and PF-WILLOW~\cite{ham2016proposal}.
 All the results of other methods are reported under identical setting.

 Table~\ref{tab:main_table} summarizes quantitative results on SPair-71k~\cite{min2019spair}, PF-PASCAL~\cite{ham2017proposal} and PF-WILLOW~\cite{ham2016proposal}.
 We note whether each method leverages multi-level features and fine-tunes the backbone features in order to ensure a fair comparison.
 We additionally denote the types of cost aggregation.
 Generally, our CATs outperform other methods over all the benchmarks.
-This is also confirmed by the results on SPair-71k, as shown in Table~\ref{tab:hpftable}, where the proposed method outperforms other methods by large margin. \figref{fig:spair_quali} visualizes qualitative results for extremely challenging image pairs.
+This is also confirmed by the results on SPair-71k, as shown in Table~\ref{tab:hpftable}, where the proposed method outperforms other methods by large margin.
+Note that CATs$\dagger$ reports lower PCK than that of CHM, and this is because CHM fine-tunes its backbone networks while CATs$\dagger$ does not. \figref{fig:spair_quali} visualizes qualitative results for extremely challenging image pairs.
 We observe that compared to current state-of-the-art methods~\cite{liu2020semantic,min2020learning}, our method is capable of suppressing noisy scores and find accurate correspondences in cases with large scale and geometric variations.

 It is notable that CATs generally report lower PCK on PF-WILLOW~\cite{ham2016proposal} compared to other state-of-the-art methods.
 This is because the Transformer is well known for lacking some of inductive bias.
 When we evaluate on PF-WILLOW, we infer with the model trained on the training split of PF-PASCAL, which only contains 1,351 image pairs, and as only relatively small quantity of image pairs is available within the PF-PASCAL training split, the Transformer shows low generalization power.
 This demonstrates that the Transformer-based architecture indeed requires a means to compensate for the lack of inductive bias, e.g., data augmentation.